-We think that the inclusion into and exclusion from the portfolio should be treated similarly, either equally at the point in time when the items are recognised/derecognised or equally deviating from this point in time.
+We think that the inclusion in and exclusion from the portfolio should be treated similarly, either equally at the point in time when the items are recognised/derecognised or equally deviating from such point in time.

 The answer to both questions very much depends on the scope of the PRA.
-Subject to limited exceptions, we assume that once an item/exposure occurs (either by contract or otherwise) it will become part of DRM at the same moment.
-It should be noted that exposures do not only arise when the entity first becomes a party of a contract - as reads Q22 -, but even before.
-Consequently, under a scope that is focused on DRM, we think that the only appropriate timing would be to include/exclude the exposure in/from the PRA at the same moment as the exposure occurs or ceases to exist (e.g. the entity becomes a party to the contract or is released from the contract, respectively).
+Subject to limited exceptions, we assume that once an item/exposure arises (either by contract or otherwise), it will become part of DRM at that very same moment.
+It should be noted that exposures do not only arise when the entity first becomes a party of a contract - as reads Q22 -, but maybe even before.
+Consequently, under a scope that is focused on DRM, we think that the only appropriate timing would be to include/exclude the exposure in/from the PRA at the same moment as the exposure arises or ceases to exist (e.g. the entity becomes a party to the contract or is released from the contract, respectively).

 However, under a scope focused on risk mitigation (which we prefer), the answer to the timing question might be different.
 The reason for this is that some exposures for which DRM is undertaken are subject to risk mitigation, others are not.
-Those exposures that are risk mitigated, might be so once they are included in DRM, or at a later point in time.
-Hence, under a scope focused on risk mitigation we deem it more appropriate for the PRA to include exposures in the portfolio once risk mitigation is undertaken - which might be the same moment when the exposure occurs (e.g. the entity becomes a party to the contract), but not necessarily.
+Those exposures that are risk mitigated, might be so once they are included in DRM or at a later point in time.
+Hence, under a scope that is focused on risk mitigation we deem it more appropriate for the PRA to include exposures in the portfolio once risk mitigation is undertaken - which might be the same moment when the exposure occurs (e.g. the entity becomes a party to the contract), but not necessarily.
 The same logic applies with respect to its removal.

 We note the operational issues attached, though.
-Firstly, inclusion/exclusion into/from the portfolio at a point in time different from their inclusion/exclusion in/from the DRM would require a clear criterion or trigger that precisely determines the moment of inclusion/exclusion.
-Secondly, the issue of amortising the upfront amount would occur.
+Firstly, inclusion in and exclusion from the portfolio at a point in time different from their inclusion in and exclusion from the DRM would require a clear criterion or trigger that precisely determines the moment of inclusion/exclusion.
+Secondly, the issue of amortising any upfront amounts would occur.
 Thus, further consideration is required to address the operational challenges.